Well, Karlie Kloss tried.

 "I could not have paid someone to date me at that time," Kloss said of her high school days, when she towered over most of the boys...and the teachers.

 It's been a blur of runways, photo shoots, ad campaigns and VIP treatment ever since.
-Kloss, who now stands at a statuesque 6'2", has appeared on more than three dozen Vogue covers (domestic and international) and became a Victoria's Secret Angel in 2013.
-Forbes estimated that she earned $9 million last year, good enough to be the seventh-highest paid model in the world.
+Kloss, who now stands at a statuesque 6-foot-2, has appeared on more than three dozen Vogue covers (domestic and international), became a Victoria's Secret Angel in 2013 (though she left the company in 2015 after four years, finding it no longer meshed with her feminist ideals), and has had contracts with the likes of Swarovski, Adidas and Estée Lauder.

 Though she had just dropped who knows how much on a hand-painted Gucci leather jacket, InStyle's June 2017 cover girl told the magazine, "I am frugal.
 I spend money on experiences.
 I like to take amazing vacations with my loved ones.
 I like property.
 I just bought a beautiful home in St. Louis."